Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Evaluation and Experiments

-The CNN-LSTM model consists of three subnetworks: three CNN layers, one LSTM layer, and two fully connected layers (FCN).
-The CNN part is used to extract features from the RD frames, and the purpose of the LSTM part is to process the temporal information.
-The FCN uses the information from previous parts to classify the food intake behavior.
+The CNN-(Bi)LSTM model consists of three subnetworks: three CNN layers, one LSTM layer, and two fully connected layers (FCN).
 The CNN part contains three layers with 16, 32, and 32 kernels with size $3\times{3}$, respectively.
-The activation RELU is used for each layer.
+The activation ReLU is used for each layer.
 Each CNN layer is followed by a maxpooling layer with $2\times{2}$ pooling size.
 The output of the CNN part is flattened and fed into the LSTM part.
 The LSTM layer contains 128 hidden units followed by a 0.3 dropout.
 The FCN contains two dense layers.
-The first layer has 128 neurons with RELU activation, and the second layer has 3 neurons with Softmax activation.
+The first layer has 128 neurons with ReLU activation, and the second layer has 3 neurons with Softmax activation.
 The Timedistributed layer is used to wrap the model.
+Based on experiments, the window length of CNN-LSTM and CNN-BiLSTM is 10 s and 20 s, respectively.